vectordotdev/timber-io/_docs/app/integrations/rollbar.md

 ---
 category: Timber App / Integrations
-title: Sentry (coming soon)
+title: Rollbar (coming soon)
 ---

-The Timber [Sentry](https://sentry.io) integration is coming soon and is being actively developed.
+The Timber [Rollbar](https://sentry.io) integration is coming soon and is being actively developed.
 If this feature interests you, please let us know by starting a chat in the bottom right!
 This helps us adjust priorities and potentially deliver this feature sooner.